blanderbit/vue-ads-table-tree/README.md

         - `selected`: Style rows selected by end users.
         - `exactMatch`: Style rows exactly matching the filter.
         - `selectedAndExactMatch`: Style row cells when there is exactly matching the filter and the row is selected.
-           This style is active when user overrides either `exactMatch` or `selected` class or both.
-           By default, when style is active, it has a yellow background color.
+           By default, when style is active, it has `#EFF8C7` value for background color.
-           When there is no classes override and there is exactly matching the filter and the row is selected 2 background colors are mixed of the following classes: `exactMatch` and `selected` for the row cells.
     - row/column/cell selectors: These selectors are divided by a slash.
 So you can have a row selector and a column selector.
     The header row has index 0.
 The first data row has index 1.
 Some examples:
         - 'all': select all rows/columns.